 Degree of endangerment

-The degree of endangerment of Finnish fauna according to the categorisation of the International Union for Conservation of Nature (IUCN) was last evaluated in 2010.
-The next evaluation will be conducted in 2020.
-The endangerment categories describe the extinction risk of a species, i.e., how likely it is that the species will disappear completely within a certain timeframe.
+The endangerment status of Finnish species was assessed in 2019 using the Red List Categories of the International Union for Conservation of Nature (IUCN).
+Of the Finnish large carnivore species, wolf and wolverine were classified as endangered (EN), and brown bear was classified as near threatened (NT).
+The Red List Categories define the extinction risk of a species, i.e. how probable it is that the species will disappear within a certain timeframe.

 Will large carnivores go extinct?